Vogelmensch/scanner/paper/scanner-paper.typ

 So we can conclude: From the chunk property follows that, in advanced iterations, many assignees are completely filled with `FULL`-values.
 Such assignees represent the area in which the object *is* located.
 The respective depth of the object for this assignee must then be equal to the number of unassigned cells.
 Thus, from finding a value of maximal depth in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `FULL`-valued.

-@compare-and-fill shows the code implementing `compare_and_fill`, the function which fills all cells whose state we can derive logically applying by the chunk property.
+@compare-and-fill shows the code implementing `compare_and_fill`, the function which fills all cells whose state can be derived logically by applying the chunk property.
 Its parameters are
 - `sensor_data_point`, a single depth-value from the input
 - `arr`, the corresponding sub-array of the matrix.
 The function does exactly what has been described above: if `sensor_data_point` equals zero, it assigns all unassigned values of `arr` to `EMPTY`.
 If `sensor_data_point` equals the number of unassigned values of `arr`, it assigns all those values to `FULL`.

-As any cell belongs to exactly four sub-arrays (one for each direction), on assignment of `FULL` to one cell, each input-value for all of those four sub-arrays need to be updated (see @input-interpretation).
+As any cell belongs to exactly four sub-arrays (one for each direction), on assignment of `FULL` to one cell, each input-value for all of those four sub-arrays needs to be updated (see @input-interpretation).
 This is what the function call `update_sensor_data` in line 13 does.

 #figure(
   placement: auto,